MrGcGamer/LibGcUniversalDocumentation/README.md

                 size:(CGSize)size ;
 @end
 ```
-,meaning you can use the HelperFunctions like this:
+Therefor you can use the HelperFunctions like this:
 ```objc
 UIView *view = [UIView new];
 [someOtherView addSubview:view];